OKRs

 In our experience, Writing OKRs are the most critical part of the process and vital to the success of OKR implementation in any organization.

-Companies who spent significant time discussing strategic priorities & crafting OKRs can improve their overall strategy and align their teams easily.
+Companies that spent significant time discussing strategic priorities & crafting OKRs can improve their overall strategy and align their teams easily.

 To start with OKRs, you can use these formulas to write Objectives & Key Results.